elsayed-lab/utr_analysis/README.md

    sequence (current default n=10).
 2. Remove reads where matching sequence is internal (SL must be at either end of a read)
+   - UPDATE: This may not be the case!
+It appears that many valid SL read contain unrelated sequence at the left of the read (adapter?) that make this filtering step overly stringent.
+   - TODO: Check to see if Trimming adapter sequence improves this picture.
 3. Remove SL portion of sequence and map back to original genome -- site of mapping indicates location of splice acceptor site.